torproject/onionbalance/docs/v2/tutorial-v2.rst

 .. note::
-    The :ref:`onionbalance-config <onionbalance_config>` tool can be used to quickly generate keys and config files for your OnionBalance deployment.
+    The :ref:`onionbalance-config <onionbalance_config>` tool can be used to quickly generate keys and config files for your Onionbalance deployment.

-The OnionBalance tool provide two command line tools:
+The Onionbalance tool provide two command line tools:

  **onionbalance** acts as a long running daemon.